 Megan Collins didn’t begin painting until after she moved to Hawaii.
-The tropical splendor and fabulous profusion of colors she found every were she looked, created a hunger to create what she saw.
-It was then she realized that she was supposed to be painting, and has been painting ever since!
+The tropical splendor and fabulous profusion of colors she found everywhere she looked, created a hunger to create what she saw visually.
+It was then she realized that she was supposed to be painting, and has been painting ever since.

-Today, Megan lives on a 75-acre farm on the southern end of the Big Island of Hawaii, called Paradise Meadows.
+Today, Megan lives on a 75-acre farm called Paradise Meadows, on the southern end of the Big Island of Hawaii.
 When she isn’t painting, she’s busy working on the farm doing anything from fixing the roof to giving tours of the aquaponics.